Last updated August 2023

 At the beginning of each term, professors are strongly encouraged to discuss or include on their syllabus the Institute’s policies governing academic honesty as they relate to a particular course.

-Any member of the Institute community (student, faculty, or administrator) who is aware of a case of academic dishonesty is morally obligated to report it to the professor, the dean of the relevant school or the associate dean of student services (ADSS).
+Any member of the Institute community (student, faculty, or administrator) who is aware of a case of academic dishonesty is morally obligated to report it to the professor, the appropriate dean or the associate dean of student services (ADSS).

-Those who cheat are morally obliged to report their own offense to the professor, the dean of the relevant school or the ADSS.
+Those who cheat are morally obliged to report their own offense to the professor, the appropriate dean or the ADSS.

 Alleged violations will be handled according to the academic disciplinary policies.
 For cases that are heard by the Conduct Judicial Board, hearings may not be conducted with fewer than four members.
 A finding of responsibility for a policy violation will result when no more than one Board member votes against a finding of responsibility.
 Recommended sanctions shall be determined by majority vote.

 Academic dishonesty is normally punishable by suspension from the Institute.
 However, the penalty may be modified when, in the opinion of the dean of the relevant program and the Conduct Judicial Board, conclusive reasons warrant such action.